Resources for Better Child Safety

 Safety in the Home with a Child with Autism

-This site by the Autism Society of America details some of the special concerns parents of autistic children face in making a home safe.
+This Living with Autism section of the Autism Society of America website provides a good deal of information about the special concerns and issues parents of autistic children face in making the home safe.
 A few of the special safety concerns of autistic children are climbing, throwing, breaking, jumping, peeling, cutting, pulling down, throwing utensils, plates and cups, sweeping items off surfaces, dumping drawers and bins, and climbing out of or breaking windows.
 Additionally, behaviors such as touching hot items, chewing on electrical chords, putting metal objects into electrical outlets and the like make it mandatory that the caregivers of Autistic children take special care in "childproofing" a home.
 This article deals extensively with ways to child-proof a home for an autistic child and ways to help train an autistic child to recognize dangers around the home.
 If you have an autistic child or if you are the caregiver for an autistic child, this site is a must-read.

 Safe Kids